pydata/xarray/doc/user-guide/hierarchical-data.rst

     bart = DataTree(name="Bart")
     lisa = DataTree(name="Lisa")

-Each of these node objects knows their own :py:class:`~DataTree.name`, but they currently have no relationship to one another.
+Each of these node objects knows their own :py:class:`~xarray.core.datatree.DataTree.name`, but they currently have no relationship to one another.
 We can connect them by creating another node representing a common parent, Homer Simpson:

 .. ipython:: python